 This marble column was found in 1952 approximately 100 meters from the site of the excavation of the Episcopal Basilica of Dor.
 The column bears a Greek inscription meaning ‘Stone of the Sacred Golgotha’.
 Beneath the inscription, there was a hollow cross.
 The hollow probably contained a fragment of the Golgotha, the rock of the Calvary, enclosed in a cross-shaped metal relic box riveted to the column.
 This prized relic surely attracted many pilgrims traveling either by land or sea, disembarking at the port of Dor.
 Both the church and the column are dated from the second half of the fourth to the ninth century CE.

-And if you want to find more about Golgotha, see Church Of The Holy Sepulchre.
+And if you want to find out more about Golgotha, see the Church Of The Holy Sepulchre.

 The Mizgaga Museum is a lovely place.
 And though it is not large (people typically spend 1-1.5 hours), there are many things to see.
-Also, you can combine a visit to the museum with a walk to Tel Dor (the walking distance from the museum to Tel Dor is about one km).
-And lastly, there are many attractions in this area, and you can explore them using the interactive map above.
+Also, you can combine a visit to the museum with a walk to Tel Dor (the distance from the museum to Tel Dor is about one km).
+And lastly, this area has many attractions, and you can explore them using the interactive map above.

 Have you visited the Mizgaga Museum?
 Tell us in the comment below about your experience.